intel/QAT_Engine/README.md

 Once you have decided which config file you should use, or created your own you should follow the procedure below to install it:

-1. Stop the acceleration driver as decribed in the Section 3.4 Starting/Stopping the Acceleration software from the Getting Started Guide available in [Intel&reg; QuickAssist Technology Driver](https://developer.intel.com/quickassist)
+1. Stop the acceleration driver as described in the Section 3.4 Starting/Stopping the Acceleration software from the Getting Started Guide available in [Intel&reg; QuickAssist Technology Driver](https://developer.intel.com/quickassist)

 2. Copy the appropriate `.conf` file to `/etc` for n number of QAT devices

-3. Start the acceleration driver as decribed in the Section 3.4 Starting/Stopping the Acceleration software from the Getting Started Guide available in [Intel&reg; QuickAssist Technology Driver](https://developer.intel.com/quickassist)
+3. Start the acceleration driver as described in the Section 3.4 Starting/Stopping the Acceleration software from the Getting Started Guide available in [Intel&reg; QuickAssist Technology Driver](https://developer.intel.com/quickassist)
 </details>